 "Hmm.
 That pot doesn’t look quite hot enough," Gretel said.

-"I will dip your little feet in and we can check," the witch sneered.
+"I will dip your little feet in and we can check," the evil witch sneered.

 "How can you trust that I will say it is hot enough?
 I will surely lie and then the food will never be cooked for my brother to eat," Gretel replied.

-Gretel remained behind as the witch approached the pot.
+Gretel remained behind as the evil witch approached the pot.
 Gretel waited for Hansel's signal.

-Just as the old witch brought the tip of her long crooked nose to the boiling water, Hansel kicked his cage door open.
-This gave Gretel the signal to push the witch into the boiling pot of water.
-The witch toppled over into the pot just in time for Hansel to land right on her head, avoiding the hot water beneath his feet.
+Just as the evil, selfish witch brought the tip of her long, crooked nose to the boiling water, Hansel kicked his cage door open.
+This gave Gretel the signal to push the evil witch into the boiling pot of water.
+The evil witch toppled over into the pot just in time for Hansel to land right on her head, avoiding the hot water beneath his feet.
 The heat from the water melted the old witch into sweet, gooey syrup.